 This is common and pernicious.
 We get so in the weeds with what we are doing that we assume our experience is more or less like everyone else’s experience.
 That is untrue.
 If you are reading this article, you are thinking about the world differently than most people.

-I liken it to the mixed-use trail near me.
-It feels good to ride my bike.
-Because I am in a good mood, I wave to other people on the trail.
+We liken it to the mixed-use trail near us.
+It feels good to ride a bike.
+Because we are in good moods, we wave to other people on the trail.
 Because of the reinforcement and sense of camaraderie, we are encouraged to get out there to exercise more and bring others along.
 Was the act of riding my bike special?
-Not in and of itself, but I shared the path, I acknowledged someone else, and that kindness could have long-running ripple effects.
+Not in and of itself, but we shared the path, we acknowledged someone else, and that kindness could have long-running ripple effects.
 Talking about your impact is the same.
 It may feel bland to you, but it’s not.
 It can be quite inspiring.

-In writing about the barriers that we face with our clients, I developed the following checklist that will give you confidence to talk about your organization in the best way.
+In writing about the barriers that we face with our clients, we developed the following checklist that will give you the confidence to talk about your organization in the best way.